 The Osa Peninsula

 A number of Costa Rica's most popular beaches are located on the Nicoya Peninsula, a massive hunk of land jutting out from the country's northwest coast.
-Favorites are Playa Tamrindo, Playa Hermosa, Samara and Mal Pais.
+Favorites are Playa Tamarindo, Playa Hermosa, Samara, and Mal Pais.
 But if you're looking to skip the crowds, ask around for inside information.
 Ecotel in Playa Hermosa, Tamarindo Backpackers in Playa Tamarindo, Tranquilo Backpackers in Mal Pais.

 Costa Rica's Caribbean Coast is much less traveled than its Pacific Coast.
-But for Costa Rica budget travelers, that's usually a good thing: cheaper prices, less crowds, and underexplored natural attractions.
+But for Costa Rica budget travelers, that's usually a good thing: cheaper prices, fewer crowds, and underexplored natural attractions.
 Puerto Viejo, south of Limon, offers backpackers leisurely days and lively nights, as well as accessibility to other Caribbean hotspots.
-Puerto Viejo hostels and budget rooms: Rocking J's (a hammock hotel!), Hotel Yare,
+Puerto Viejo hostels and budget rooms: Rocking J's (a hammock hotel!), Hotel Yare.